szhangdata/Allstate_Claims_Severity/README.md

 ## Allstate_Claims_Severity
-**In this project we will predict the loss from a customer's claim based on anonymous features**
+**In this project we will predict how much of loss Allstate may have on each customer's claim given anonymous features.**
 **1.This is a Kaggle compitetion.
 2.The test set contains 116 categorical features and 14 numerical features.
 3.Features are all encoded and anonymous.